graphic:link to sustainable food home

 People:

-There are nearly a billion people in the world overweight - about the same number as those who go hungry.
-The WHO calls this "the double burden".
+Double Burden: There are now over a billion people in the world who go hungry - about the same number who are overweight The WHO calls this "the double burden" and they are both linked through inequality.

+"Cheap" food ignores health and the environment.
 'Sustainable' food takes into account environmental, health and social concerns.
-Is ‘cheap’ food good for health and the environment.?

 Planet: